The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Approach, Analysis and Results

 \section{Approach, Analysis and Results}

 In this section, we discuss the approach of each RQ along with the findings.

-\subsection{RQ1: Proportion of \emph{ExtremelyBuggy} methods and their impact}
+\subsection{RQ1: Proportion of \emph{ExtremelyBuggy} Methods and Their Impact}

-Past research has shown that a high proportion of changes come from a small segment of code~\cite{grosfeld2007pareto, chowdhury_good_2025}.
+Past research has shown that a high proportion of changes comes from a small segment of code~\cite{grosfeld2007pareto, chowdhury_good_2025}.
 Motivated by this observation, we investigate what proportion of methods are \emph{ExtremelyBuggy} and how many bugs the \emph{ExtremelyBuggy} methods account for in a project.

-Table~\ref{tab:EBMethodCount} shows the number of \emph{Buggy} and \emph{ExtremelyBuggy} methods for all three different datasets when we consider all 92 projects aggregated together.
+Table~\ref{tab:EBMethodCount} shows the number of \emph{Buggy} and \emph{ExtremelyBuggy} methods for all three different datasets when all 92 projects are aggregated together.
 Although the high recall dataset contains a large number of \emph{ExtremelyBuggy} methods (6.63\%), these numbers decline significantly when we observe the HighPrecision and Balanced datasets.
 Specifically, only 0.04\% (or 287 of the \textasciitilde700000) methods are \emph{ExtremelyBuggy} in the HighPrecision dataset.
-Another observation is that the ratio of \emph{Buggy} to \emph{ExtremelyBuggy} methods is smaller in the HighPrecision and balanced datasets.
-In the HighRecall dataset, approximately 37\% of all methods with at least one bug-fix (\emph{Buggy} and \emph{ExtremelyBuggy}) are \emph{ExtremelyBuggy} whereas in the HighPrecision and Balanced datasets, this percentage drops to approximately 10\% and 13\% respectively.
+Another observation is that, compared to the HighRecall dataset, the ratio of \emph{Buggy} to \emph{ExtremelyBuggy} methods is smaller in the HighPrecision and balanced datasets.
+In the HighRecall dataset, approximately 37\% of all methods with at least one bug-fix (\emph{Buggy} and \emph{ExtremelyBuggy}) are \emph{ExtremelyBuggy} whereas in the HighPrecision and Balanced datasets, this percentage drops to approximately 10\% and 13\%, respectively.

-By viewing the results in figure~\ref{fig:EBMethodCounts}, we can see the percent of methods that are \emph{Buggy} and \emph{ExtremelyBuggy} for individual projects across all datasets.
-Each plot shows the CDF of the percent of methods that are \emph{Buggy} and \emph{ExtremelyBuggy} on a log scale where each data point is an individual project.
-For example, in the HighPrecision dataset, in \textasciitilde80\% of projects, $\le1\%$ of methods are \emph{Buggy}.
-One interesting finding is that for the HighPrecision dataset, \textasciitilde35\% of projects have no \emph{ExtremelyBuggy} methods.
-This will make it very hard to do a project-wise analysis on the \emph{ExtremelyBuggy} methods using this dataset since the results will be skewed by the large number of projects with zero \emph{ExtremelyBuggy} methods.
+Figure~\ref{fig:EBMethodCounts} presents the results at the project level.
+For example, in the HighRecall dataset, more than 10\% of methods are buggy in 80\% of the projects, and more than 10\% of methods are \emph{ExtremelyBuggy} in 40\% of the projects.
+As expected, these percentages decrease substantially in the Balanced dataset and even more markedly in the HighPrecision dataset.
+In both datasets, less than 1\% of the methods are buggy in most projects, which is even lower for the \emph{ExtremelyBuggy} methods.
+These findings complement our earlier aggregated-level findings presented in Table~\ref{tab:EBMethodCount}.
+We also found that, for the HighPrecision dataset, \textasciitilde35\% of projects have no \emph{ExtremelyBuggy} methods.